Assessments allow students to prove their competency.

 Assessments at WGU are developed using a rigorous process that conforms to accreditation requirements and professional testing standards.
 WGU relies upon an Assessment Program Council, comprising leading test experts.
 This process yields high-quality exams, reliable scores, and supports valid conclusions about each student’s level of competence.

 Objective assessments—what we call traditional multiple-choice-style tests—are common in many of our programs.
 Because of WGU's commitment to both quality and accessibility, it's crucial that we conduct these tests in a way that is both secure and convenient.
-Thanks to webcam technology (which we will provide to you upon enrollment) and online proctoring services, WGU enables you to take tests from the comfort, privacy, and convenience of your home or office—while simultaneously ensuring that the highest testing standards are maintained.
+Thanks to webcam technology and online proctoring services, WGU enables you to take tests from the comfort, privacy, and convenience of your home or office—while simultaneously ensuring that the highest testing standards are maintained.